-Within the Categories list (highlighted in blue within Figure 4), you can see various command categories -- choose any one of these and you will see the commands belonging to the chosen category within the Commands list (highlighted in green within Figure 4).
+- Within the Categories list (highlighted in blue within Figure 4), you can see various command categories, choose any one of these and you will see the commands belonging to the choosen category within the Commands list (highlighted in green within Figure 4).

 Figure 4: Commands tab within the Customize Toolbars and Menus dialog box

 - Click on the command that you want to add to your Toolbar in Figure 5, you can see that the Spelling command from the Tools category has been selected.

 Figure 5: Select the command to be added to the Toolbar